nehaEman1/redbull-qa-case-study/README.md

 This test provides regression coverage for **Bug #12 – Core Services "Outdated" filter incorrectly returns devices that are "Unavailable"**.
 The test currently fails in the QA environment because devices with `Core Services = Unavailable` are returned when the `Outdated` filter is selected.
 Once the defect is fixed, the same test can be used as a regression test to ensure the issue does not reoccur.

+### Ticket 2 - Automated API Regression – Offline Device Command

+File: `offline_device_api.py`

+This test covers the defect where `POST /api/devices/command` returns `500 Internal Server Error` when a command targets an offline device.

+The test:

+1. Authenticates through `/api/auth/signin`.
+2. Obtains a JWT.
+3. Sends `update_core_services` to a known offline device.
+4. Verifies that an expected offline-device condition does not return a 5xx response.
+5. Verifies that internal stack-trace information is not exposed.

+**Current result: FAIL**

+The test currently fails because the API returns HTTP `500` for the offline device condition.
+This is the expected test result while the reported defect remains unresolved.

+After the defect is fixed, the same test can be retained as regression coverage.

 ## Setup